Free Territory of Freedomland

 The Free Territory of Freedomland was a micronation that covered the Spratly Islands in the South China Sea from 1956 to 1974.
 It was established by Tomás Cloma.
+It should not be confused with the Principality of Freedomland or the Republic of Koneuwe which was set up by a French swindler also in the Spratlys but not on the same islands.

 History

-While China, Japan, the Philippines, and many other nations have been in the South China Sea for many centuries, this article discusses Tomás Cloma Sr.'s claim to Freedomland for the Philippines.

-In January 1935, the Committee of Reviewing Water and Land Maps of the (Former) Republic of China published both Chinese names and English names of 132 insular features in the South China Sea.
+In January 1935, the Committee of Reviewing Water and Land Maps of the Republic of China published both Chinese names and English names of 132 insular features in the South China Sea.